-- g) Upon the effective date of the revocation of the ESCO's or DRC's License, the Operating Agreement will be terminated.
-In revoking any License, the President and Chief Executive Officer's designee may impose such terms and conditions as are fair and reasonable under the circumstances.
-Upon the effective date of such revocation: - (1) ESCOs, as agent for Participating Customers, and DRCs may no longer supply Electric Generation Service and related services. - (2) ESCOs may no longer receive services from the Authority, except as may be necessary to satisfy any requirements for final billing, billing adjustments, payments, dispositions of outstanding claims, and related matters. - (3) DRCs must become Bundled Service customers.
-Such DRCs may then enroll in the LI Choice Program using an ESCO under normal procedures. - (4) ESCOs and DRCs must abide by all applicable provisions of the Operating Agreement to the extent necessary to provide for final billing, billing adjustments, payments, dispositions of outstanding claims, and related matters. - h) If the President and Chief Executive Officer's designee of the Authority revokes an ESCO's or DRC's License, the Authority will notify the Customers that have agreements with the ESCO and DRC of such action, in accordance with the notification provisions of the Operating Procedures.
+- b) Upon the effective date of the revocation of the ESCO's or DRC's eligibility to operate, the Operating Agreement will be terminated and the following terms and conditions will apply: - (1) ESCOs, as agent for Participating Customers, and DRCs may no longer supply Electric Generation Service and related services. - (2) ESCOs may no longer receive services from the Authority, except as may be necessary to satisfy any requirements for final billing, billing adjustments, payments, dispositions of outstanding claims, and related matters. - (3) DRCs must become Bundled Service customers.
+Such DRCs may then enroll in the LI Choice Program using an ESCO under normal procedures. - (4) ESCOs and DRCs must abide by all applicable provisions of the Operating Agreement to the extent necessary to provide for final billing, billing adjustments, payments, dispositions of outstanding claims, and related matters. - c) Upon the revocation of an ESCO's or DRC'seligibility to operate, the Authority will notify the Customers that have agreements with the ESCO and DRC of such action, in accordance with the notification provisions of the Operating Procedures.

-8. Complaint Procedures for Disputes between ESCOs or DRCs or Between an ESCO or DRC and the Authority a) How an ESCO, DRC or the Authority Files a Complaint
+8. Complaint Procedures for Disputes between ESCOs or DRCs or Between an ESCO or DRC and the Authority

 The Authority will handle complaints between licensed ESCOs or DRCs that relate to the Program and complaints between an ESCO or DRC and the Authority (or the Manager) that relate to the Program.
+Section 8 of UBP-LI-ESCO describes the dispute resolution processes available at the Department of Public Service to resolve disputes relating to competitive energy markets involving the Authority, ESCO, or DRC including disputes alleging anti-competitive practices.